 Conservation / Threats

-The several subspecies face no eminent major threats, and their populations are not currently declining.
-However their habitat is declining in some areas, due to development.
+The several subspecies face no imminent major threats, and their populations are not currently declining.
+However, their habitat is declining in some areas, due to development.

 Like San Joaquin valley in the central part of California, where the local subspecies the San Joaquin Coachwhip is listed as "Special Concern" because of disappearing habitat.